szcompressor/SZ3/README.md

-SZ3: A Modular Error-bounded Lossy Compression Framework for Scientific Datasets
+MMD-SZ: A Modular Error-bounded Lossy Compressor Optimized for Material Molecular Dynamics
 =====
 (C) 2016 by Mathematics and Computer Science (MCS), Argonne National Laboratory.
 See COPYRIGHT in top-level directory.

-* Major Authors: Sheng Di, Kai Zhao, Xin Liang
+* Major Authors: Sheng Di, Kai Zhao, Danny Perez
 * Supervisor: Franck Cappello
-* Other Contributors: Robert Underwood, Sihuan Li, Ali M. Gok

 ## Citations
 **Kindly note**: If you mention SZ in your paper, the most appropriate citation is including these four references (***HPDC2020, Bigdata2018, IPDPS2017 and IPDPS2016***), because they cover the whole design and implementation of the latest version of SZ.**